Crack vs. Cocaine: What Are the Differences?

 Inpatient and Outpatient Treatment Programs

-Rehabilitation programs often include the Matrix Model, a structured outpatient treatment plan designed for stimulant addiction, which integrates a variety of therapeutic interventions aimed at promoting abstinence and reducing the risk of relapse.
 Inpatient or residential treatment centers provide an environment where individuals can focus entirely on recovery, away from the distractions and potential triggers of daily life.
-With proper treatment and support, individuals can reclaim their lives from addiction.
+With proper treatment and support, individuals can reclaim their lives from cocaine addiction.

 Addiction and Mental Health Treatment at The Recovery Village Indianapolis Drug and Alcohol Rehab